xdevplatform/Gnip-Trend-Detection/README.md

 |2015-01-01 00:06:40.0| 195 | 191 | TweetCounter |
 |2015-01-01 00:06:40.0| 195 | 10 | ReTweetCounter |

+The format of the interval start time can be any of the large number of standard formats recognized by Python's [dateutil](https://dateutil.readthedocs.io/en/stable/) package.

-The recommend way to produce time series data in the correct format is to use the [Gnip-Analysis-Pipeline](https://github.com/jeffakolb/Gnip-Analysis-Pipeline) package.
+The recommended way to produce time series data in the correct format is to use the [Gnip-Analysis-Pipeline](https://github.com/jeffakolb/Gnip-Analysis-Pipeline) package.
 With this package, you can enrich and aggregate Tweet data from the Gnip APIs.
 You can find a set of dummy data in `example/example.csv`.